BLADDER CANCER PREVENTION

 High Urinary pH

+Urine is naturally acidic to protect us from microscopic pathogens.
 Poor food choices are the root cause of high urinary pH.
 Cranberry juice and fresh vegetables help make urinary pH less acidic and within the normal range.
-Urine is naturally acidic to protect us from microscopic pathogens.

 High Cholesterol

-Using Regent Strips
+Using Reagent Strips

 Ultimately, the most important way to prevent bladder cancer is to make sound, healthy lifestyle choices.